-SBS Announces Recipients of FY2016 Avenue NYC Grants SBS announced the 48 recipients of $1.5 million in Avenue NYC funding for Fiscal Year 2016.
-Avenue NYC is a competitive grant program that provides funding for economic development and non-profit community-based organizations to implement commercial revitalization efforts in low and moderate-income neighborhoods across the five boroughs.
+SBS Announces Recipients of Fiscal Year 2017 Avenue NYC Grants The Department of Small Business Services (SBS) announced the 36 recipients of $1.3 million in Avenue NYC funding for Fiscal Year 2017.
+Avenue NYC is a competitive grant program that provides federal funding for local economic development and non-profit community-based organizations to strengthen retail corridors and strategically address commercial needs in low and moderate income communities across the five boroughs.
+Through Avenue NYC, SBS provides community-based organizations with targeted funding, project implementation support, and access to local capacity building opportunities in order to promote grassroots economic development in historically underserved commercial corridors.
 Read the Press Release

 Notice of Public Hearing and Opportunity to Comment on Proposed Rules